reactjs/react.dev/beta/src/pages/apis/hydrateRoot.md

 </Sandpack>

-Usually you shouldn't need to call `hydrateRoot` again or to call it in more places.
+Usually, you shouldn't need to call `hydrateRoot` again or to call it in more places.
 From this point on, React will be managing the DOM of your application.
 If you want to update the UI, your components can do this by [using state](/apis/usestate).

 ### Updating a hydrated root component {/*updating-a-hydrated-root-component*/}